-More than 65 academic medicine, nutrition, and residency programs have participated in IFM’s education courses, including leading institutions such as Dartmouth, Harvard, and Yale.
-These collaborations help to fulfill IFM’s mission by expanding exposure to FM throughout academic medicine; early exposure ultimately increases the supply of Functional Medicine-trained clinicians.
+Numerous academic medicine, nutrition, and residency programs have participated in IFM’s education courses, including leading institutions such as Dartmouth, Harvard, and Yale.
+These collaborations help to fulfill IFM’s mission by expanding exposure to functional medicine throughout academic medicine; early exposure ultimately increases the supply of functional medicine-trained clinicians.
 Collaborations include:

 - Academic Medical Centers & Residency Programs